A non-monotone trust-region method with noisy oracles and additional sampling: Introduction

-The potential usefulness of nonmonotonicity may trace back to \cite{grippo1986nonmonotone} where a non-monotone line-search technique was proposed for the Newton method in order to relax some standard line-search conditions to avoid slow convergence.
-In a similar fashion, the idea of nonmonotonicity was exploited for trust-region which could be dated back to \cite{deng1993nonmonotonic} and later e.g. \cite{ahookhosh2012nonmonotone, cui2011combining} for a general unconstrained minimization.
-This idea was also utilized for solving problems such as \eqref{eq.problem} in a stochastic setting; in \cite{krejic2015nonmonotone}, a class of algorithms was proposed that use non-monotone line-search rules fitting a variable sample scheme at each iteration.
-In \cite{yousefi2022stochasticNTR}, a non-monotone trust-region using fixed size subsampling batches was proposed for solving \eqref{eq.problem}.
-Looking broadly at \cite{yousefi2022stochasticNTR}, we aim to present in this work a new $2^{nd}$-order method in a subsampled non-monotone trust-region approach (NTR), which suits well with any Hessian approximation and enjoys an adaptive subsampling scheme.
-At the time of writing this paper, a modified trust-region idea close to our NTR one was proposed \cite{cao2022first}.
-However, the foundation of our method differs from both of these mentioned methods.
-Our proposed method is based on an additional sampling strategy helping to control the non-martingale error due to the dependence between the NTR radius and the search direction and thus proceed with the convergence analysis.
-To our knowledge, there are a few works using additional sampling, see \cite{iusem2019variance,krejic2015descent,di2023lsos}.
-This strategy mainly plays a role in adjusting sample sizes in our algorithm.
-A type of adaptive subsampling was also considered for the STORM algorithm \cite{blanchet2019convergence,chen2018stochastic} which is a $2^{nd}$-order method in a standard trust-region framework (TR).
-Adaptive sample size strategy in different schemes can be also found in e.g. \cite{bellavia2023stochastic, bollapragada2018progressive, erway2020trust} for both TR and line-search approaches.
+The potential usefulness of non-monotonicity may be traced back to \cite{grippo1986nonmonotone} where a non-monotone line-search technique was proposed for the Newton method to relax some standard line-search conditions and to avoid slow convergence of a deterministic method.
+Similarly, the idea of non-monotonicity exploited for trust-region could be dated back to \cite{deng1993nonmonotonic} and later e.g. \cite{ahookhosh2012nonmonotone, cui2011combining} for a general unconstrained minimization problem.
+This idea was also used for solving problems such as \eqref{eq.problem} in a stochastic setting; in \cite{krejic2015nonmonotone}, a class of algorithms was proposed that uses non-monotone line-search rules fitting a variable sample scheme at each iteration.
+In \cite{yousefi2022stochasticNTR}, a non-monotone trust-region algorithm using fixed-size subsampling batches was proposed for solving \eqref{eq.problem}.
+Recently, in \cite{sun2023trust} a noise-tolerant TR algorithm has been proposed at the time of writing this paper, in which both the numerator and the denominator of the TR reduction ratio are relaxed.
+The convergence analysis presented in \cite{sun2023trust} is based on the assumption that errors in function and gradient evaluations are bounded and do not diminish as the iterates approach the solution.
+In \cite{Cao2023BerahasScheinberg} the authors derive high probability complexity bounds for first- and second-order trust-region methods with noisy oracles, where the targeted vicinity of the solution depends on the quality of the stochastic estimates of the objective function and its gradient.
+They analyze modified trust-region algorithms that utilize stochastic zeroth-order oracles both in the bounded noise case and the independent subexponential noise case.
+Inspired by \cite{yousefi2022stochasticNTR}, in this work, we introduce a new second-order method in a subsampled non-monotone trust-region (NTR) approach, which works well with any Hessian approximation and employs an adaptive subsampling scheme.
+The foundation of our method differs from that of \cite{sun2023trust,Cao2023BerahasScheinberg}.
+Our method is based on an additional sampling strategy helping to control the non-martingale error due to the dependence between the non-monotone TR radius and the search direction.
+To the best of our knowledge, there are only a few approaches using additional sampling; see \cite{iusem2019variance,krejic2015descent,di2023lsos}.
+The rule that we apply in our method mainly corresponds to that presented in \cite{di2023lsos} where it is used in a line-search framework and plays a role in deciding whether to switch from the line-search to a predefined step size sequence or not.
+We adapted this strategy to the TR framework and used it to control the sample size in our method.
+It is worth pointing out that the additional sampling can be arbitrarily small, i.e. the sample size can even be $1$, and hence, it does not increase the computational cost significantly.
+Adaptive sample size strategies can be also found in other works, for instance, a type of adaptive subsampling strategy was applied for the STORM algorithm \cite{blanchet2019convergence,chen2018stochastic} which is also a second-order method in a standard TR framework.
+A different strategy using inexact restoration was proposed in \cite{bellavia2023stochastic} for a first-order standard TR approach.
+The variable size subsampling is not restricted to TR frameworks, see e.g. \cite{bollapragada2018progressive} where a progressive subsampling was considered for a line-search method.